GuineaBot3Labs/GuineaBot3/README.md

     py -m pip install -r requirements.txt

-finally you will have to have cuda installed. this is the hardest part because you need a GPU with 24 GBs of memory AND cuda compatible.
+finally you will have to have cuda installed. this is the hardest part because you need a GPU with 24 GBs of memory AND cuda compatible, plus, not every GPU is created equal and you will have to get the version of cuda your GPU is compatible with, pytorch also complains about incompatible versions and you will have to get your hands dirty.
 If you don't have this luxury you can always play against my bot <a href="https://lichess.org/@/GuineaBot3">here</a> or maybe try out my more compact bot [here.][compact-link]

 ## USAGE ##